 Bribery Act 2010

-The Act came into force on 1 July 2011 and although significant prosecutions are still awaited it is intended to change the way UK companies conduct business and make it easier for authorities to prosecute corrupt business by British commercial organisations both here and abroad.
+The Bribery Act came into force on 1 July 2011 and although significant prosecutions are still awaited it is intended to change the way UK companies conduct business and make it easier for authorities to prosecute corrupt business by British commercial organisations both in the UK and abroad.

 Where appropriate it will also enable foreign commercial organisations to be prosecuted if they have a presence in the UK, even if the conduct in question occurs overseas.